coolguy284/node-rcon/README.md

 # node-rcon

-A very simple Minecraft RCON client and server package for Node.js.
+A very simple (permanently) unfinished Minecraft RCON client and server package for Node.js.
+Only supports connecting and logging in to the server.